 On the contrary, condensed milk gajar halwa is rare.
 However, the taste & texture of gajar halwa with & without condensed milk has barely any difference.
 But, surprisingly, gajar halwa in condensed milk tastes much better.

-- Condensed Milk – A small 200 gram condensed milk tin is enough.
+- A small 200-gram condensed milk tin is enough.
 You can certainly add more to make your halwa extra sweet.
 Remember, we are making gajar halwa without sugar.
 Hence, do not replace condensed milk with other sweeteners.
 This is already a substitute for sugar.

-- Dry fruits – They are inevitable in Indian desserts & mithai.
+- Dry fruits are inevitable in Indian desserts & mithai.
 For instance, we will be using pistachio, almonds & cashews.